cguttweb/nuxt-portfolio-blog/content/posts/starting-with-vue-3.md

 It is important to note anything in `{}` is JS therefore you need to use either camelCase or kebab-case but be sure to use quotes if you using kebab-case e.g. :style="{ 'background-color': ...}"

-If you are using mutliple styles you could bind to an object e.g.
+If you are using multiple styles you could bind to an object e.g.
 `<p :style="myStyles">Some random text</p>`

 ```vue